-- House soiling (this can be pee or poop or both)
+- House soiling (this can be pee or poop or both).

 - Destructiveness (particularly doors, exits, or owner possessions, such as clothes and furniture.

-- Drooling (sometimes confused for pee when owners return home and find wet spots on the floor)
+- Drooling (sometimes confused for pee when owners return home and find wet spots on the floor).

-- Anxious pacing when owners are showing signs they are about to leave the home (pre-departure cues)
+- Anxious pacing when owners are showing signs they are about to leave the home (pre-departure cues).

-- Close contact when owners are at home, rarely spending time outdoors exploring alone
+- Close contact when owners are at home, rarely spending time outdoors exploring alone.

-- Excessive greeting when owners return
+- Excessive greeting when owners return.

-- Not eating when left alone, but promptly eating when owner returns
+- Not eating when left alone, but promptly eating when owner returns.

-- Occasionally aggression as the owners attempt to leave the home
+- Occasionally aggression as the owners attempt to leave the home.

 How Do You Stop Separation Anxiety in Dogs?

 To potentially stop separation anxiety in dogs, you will need to take a multi-faceted approach, tackling your dog's issues from different angles.
 Here are several ways to reduce and potentially help you stop your dog's separation anxiety.
-However, is disclaimer is warranted: please consider that no guarantees can be ever made on the outcome of training and behavior modification.
+However, a disclaimer is warranted: please consider that no guarantees can be ever made on the outcome of training and behavior modification.

 1) Record Your Dog's Behavior